Kallb123/NewTabRedux/README.md

 This menu allows you to easily move blocks of links around without messing with JSON.
 The `Edit block` option opens a popup which allows you to edit the individual links and menus within each block (as well as adding more).

+### Import

+Whilst you can completely customise the setup manually, it is also possible to import a previous configuration from a backup or from somebody else.
+You can access this from the top right settings menu.
+Importing will override all settings, such as links and overall style.
+You can export a file to keep as a backup, this is important since all settings are stored within the browser and won't automatically transfer to a new browser or computer.

 ## Dependencies